5 Strategies for Paying Off Credit Card Debt

 Why It Works

-The biggest advantage is the potential to reduce how much you pay in interest: According to recent data from the Federal Reserve, interest rates on 24-month personal loans average 8.73%, compared to 16.65% for credit card interest.
+The biggest advantage is the potential to reduce how much you pay in interest: According to recent data from the Federal Reserve, interest rates on 24-month personal loans average 12.33%, compared to 21.76% for credit card interest.

 Drawbacks

 The same caveats for balance transfers apply here as well.
 The biggest danger is the temptation to make purchases on a card you just paid off – if you’re not careful, you could find yourself with more debt than when you started.
-In addition, a personal loan will likely have closing costs, which adds to your total debt.
+In addition, a personal loan will likely have additional costs, which adds to your total debt.

 Home Equity Loan or Line of Credit